0xPlatinum/Neoannophobia/README.md

 This suggests that the winning strategy for each day and month we want to choose is day = month + 19.
 Doing this for each month, we end up with the following.
 1/20 2/21 3/22 4/23 5/24 6/25 7/26 8/27 9/28 10/29 11/30 12/31
-Their is a small issue, we dont control the first day, so if the computer plays perfectly, we can never win.
+There is a small issue, we dont control the first day, so if the computer plays perfectly, we can never win.
 Luckily for us, as we saw from our initial prompt, its not exactly smart.
 So, if he doesnt play January 20th, we should be able to, thus resulting in our inevitable victory!

 # Creating the script